How to Sell a Fuel Distribution Business (2026)

 Get a personalized valuation in 90 seconds

 Answer six quick questions and we’ll give you a sector-adjusted EBITDA multiple range plus the specific factors driving your number up or down.
+For the fuel-station and convenience-store sector, our guide on how to buy a gas station covers underground tank and franchise considerations.

 Open the Valuation Tool →